The purpose of this article is to make an in-depth presentation of the REAPER Digital Audio Workstation, for beginners and advanced users.

 REAPER may not be perfect, and will certainly not fit everyone’s taste, from a design, or a workflow point of view (that’s why there are so many DAWs on the market).
 But, as you can see, it has a huge amount of features to offer, and because it evolves every day, you definitely have to keep an eye on it.

 Its reasonable price, its performance optimization, flexibility, and modern approach to track organization and item editing makes it suitable not only for beginners with low-end computers, but also to power users and professionals working on complex projects.
 The latter can push the software even further with scripts and extensions, thanks to its incredible modularity, satisfying a wide variety of workflows, even very specific ones.
-That’s exactly why companies such as Harmonix and Ubisoft switched to REAPER.
+That’s exactly why companies such as Harmonix, Ubisoft, the BBC, Electronic Arts, Soundiron and others switched to REAPER at least for a part of their workflow.

 This review is very technical.
 I’ll leave you look at REAPER, explore it and experience it by yourself – one other great advantage of having the possibility to freely download!